Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: ABO topological recursion

 \section{ABO topological recursion}

-In this section, after recalling the ABO topological recursion \cite{Andersen_GR} which generalizes the Mirzakhani's recursion \cite{Mirz3,Mirz1}, we apply it to the physical 2D gravity models listed in Table \ref{tab:kernel}.
+In this section, after recalling the ABO topological recursion \cite{Andersen_GR} which generalizes Mirzakhani's recursion \cite{Mirz3,Mirz1}, we apply it to the physical 2D gravity models in Table \ref{tab:kernel}.
 In particular, we provide the kernel functions \eqref{eq:H_minimal} and \eqref{eq:H_super_minimal} for the $(2,p)$ minimal string and the $(2,2p-2)$ minimal superstring.
-In Sections \ref{sec:twisting_gr} and \ref{sec:examples_gr_tw}, we also recall the ABO topological recursion with a twist proposed in \cite{Andersen_GR,Andersen_MV}, which generalizes the combinatorial formula of the Masur-Veech volume in \cite{Mirz_MV,DGZZ_latest} (see Section \ref{sect:MasurVeech}), and apply it to the physical 2D gravity models.
+In Sections \ref{sec:twisting_gr} and \ref{sec:examples_gr_tw}, we also recall the ABO topological recursion with a twist proposed in \cite{Andersen_MV,Andersen_GR}, which generalizes the combinatorial formula of the Masur--Veech volume in \cite{DGZZ_latest,Mirz_MV} (see Section \ref{sect:MasurVeech}), and apply it to the physical 2D gravity models.